Drug & Alcohol Rehab County Durham & Near County Durham

 Your rehab facility can assess your well-being to check if you’re showing symptoms of any of these conditions.
 This will take place as part of a psychiatric assessment.

-Depending on your background circumstances, the vital therapies that could help you to recover might look different.
+Depending on your background circumstances, the vital therapies that could help you to recover at rehab might look different.

 Overall, rehabs aim to treat the underlying causes of your addiction with evidence-based treatments.

-Psychiatrists, psychologists and trained mental health professionals can treat you using well-researched psychiatry and psychiatric treatment.
+Psychiatrists, psychologists and trained mental health professionals can treat you using well-researched psychiatry and psychiatric treatment at rehab.

 So it’s very important that we have full context on your mental health before rehab in Durham begins.